-All new development will be expected to protect mature healthy trees and hedges where appropriate, as per BS 5837: 2012 Trees in relation to design, demolition and construction.
+All new development will be encouraged to protect all trees and hedges where appropriate, as per BS 5837: 2012 Trees in relation to design, demolition and construction or as subsequently revised or replaced.
 Where this is not appropriate, new trees and hedges should be planted to replace those lost.
 Most new developments should incorporate appropriate new tree and hedge planting of a suitable size and species in their plans.
-The new hedge or shrub planting should be implemented as per the recommendations in BS 4428:1989 Code of practice for general landscape operations and any new tree planting should be carried out in accordance with BS 8545:2014 Trees from nursery to independence in the landscape.
+The new hedge or shrub planting should be implemented as per the recommendations in BS 4428:1989 Code of practice for general landscape operations and any new tree planting should be carried out in accordance with BS 8545:2014 Trees from nursery to independence in the landscape or as subsequently revised or replaced.

-All developments will need to demonstrate how they have been landscape led in order to avoid retrofitting of poor quality or token landscape design.
+Relevant new development proposals will be expected to demonstrate that they have, where possible, had regard to appropriate sustainable landscaping, in order to avoid later retrofitting of poor quality or token landscape design.

-9.8 Plans for new developments should have regard to existing trees, hedges and shrubs, which should be integrated into the overall purpose and structure of the development.
+Plans for new developments should have regard to existing trees, hedges and shrubs, which should be integrated into the overall purpose and structure of the development.
 Where an area for development includes existing mature trees, plans should be based on the assumption that these trees will be preserved.
 In all cases the future growth of new and existing trees should be taken into account during site planning.
 Root protection areas shall be clearly identified and respected.